Table of content

 We will endeavour to advise you promptly if such circumstances arise.

 We will treat you as a retail client.
 This means that you will have the highest level of protection under the rules made by the Financial Conduct Authority (the “FCA Rules”).
 You will also have the right to take any complaint which you cannot settle with us to the Financial Ombudsman Service.
-You may at any time ask us to re-categorise you as a professional client or an eligible counterparty, but it is not our general policy to re-categorise retail clients and we can reject your request.
-When we refer to the FCA and the FCA Rules we also mean any regulator which may replace the FCA and the rules it may make to regulate our business.
+You may at any time ask us to re-categorise you as a professional client, but it is not our general policy to re-categorise retail clients and we can reject your request if we feel that you do not meet the requirements of a Professional Client.
+When we refer to the FCA and the FCA Rules, we also mean any regulator which may replace the FCA and the rules it may make to regulate our business.

-The Financial Services Compensation Scheme provides customer protection, via WealthKernel Ltd who are authorised and regulated by the Financial Conduct Authority, of up to £85,000 per person per firm, if WealthKernel Ltd or the Custodian is declared in default.
+Wahed Invest Ltd are members of Financial Services Compensation Scheme which provides customer protection of up to £85,000 per person per firm, if Wahed Invest Ltd or the Custodian is declared in default.
 This doesn't cover losses incurred through investment performance.

 Further details of the Financial Services Compensation Scheme are available from: